to-ethan/AuctionSniper/README.md

 # AuctionSniper
-This is a follow-along Java implementation of the Auction Sniper (using Mockito) described in the book [Growing Object Oriented Software Guided by Tests](http://growing-object-oriented-software.com).
+This is an alternative Java implementation of the Auction Sniper (using Mockito) described in the book [Growing Object Oriented Software Guided by Tests](http://growing-object-oriented-software.com).

 ## Setup